 The Company executed a loan agreement with a lender providing for \$5,500,000 in aggregate credit facilities (the "Loan") secured by substantially all the Company's assets, including a mortgage on the Company's interest in its lease at the National Energy Laboratory of Hawaii Authority, pursuant to a Term Loan Agreement dated August 14, 2012 (the "Loan Agreement").
 The Loan Agreement is evidenced by promissory notes in the amounts of \$2,250,000 and \$3,250,000, the repayment of which is partially guaranteed under the provisions of a USDA Rural Development Guarantee.
-The proceeds of the Loan have been used to acquire new processing equipment and leasehold improvements at its Kona, Hawaii facility.
+The proceeds of the Loan were used to acquire processing equipment and leasehold improvements at its Kona, Hawaii facility.

 The provisions of the Loan required the payment of interest only for the first 12 months of the term; thereafter, and until its maturity on August 14, 2032, the obligation fully amortizes over nineteen (19) years.
-Interest on the Loan accrues on the outstanding principal balance at an annual variable rate equal to the published Wall Street Journal prime rate (4.00% at March 31, 2017) plus 1.0% and is adjustable on the first day of each calendar quarter and fixed for that quarter.
+Interest on the Loan accrues on the outstanding principal balance at an annual variable rate equal to the published Wall Street Journal prime rate (4.75% at March 31, 2018) plus 1.0% and is adjustable on the first day of each calendar quarter and fixed for that quarter.
 At no time shall the annual interest rate be less than 5.50%.
-The Loan has a prepayment penalty of 5% for any prepayment made prior to the first anniversary of the date of the Loan Agreement, which penalty is reduced by 1% each year thereafter until the fifth anniversary of such date, after which there is no prepayment penalty.
-The balance under this Loan was \$4,854,000 and \$5,049,000 at March 31, 2017 and 2016, respectively.
-Proceeds from the Loan were classified as restricted cash until drawn upon to acquire new processing equipment and leasehold improvements.
+The balance under this Loan was \$4,648,000 and \$4,854,000 at March 31, 2018 and 2017, respectively.

 The Loan included a one-time origination and guaranty fees totaling \$214,500 and an annual renewal fee payable in the amount of 0.25% of the USDA guaranteed portion of the outstanding principal balance as of December 31 of each year, beginning December 31, 2012.
 The USDA has guaranteed 80% of all amounts owing under the Loan.
 The Company is subject to financial covenants and customary affirmative and negative covenants.
+The Company was in compliance with these financial covenants at March 31, 2018.